anna-dor-plumsail/documents-docs/source/document-generation/docx/demos.rst

 Loops and nesting
 -----------------

 This demo demonstrates how to create complex nested documents based on nested objects and collections.
+You can find descriptin of this case in the `loops and nesting <loops-and-nesting.html>`_ documentation.

 .. list-table::
     :header-rows: 1